integration code

 Pre-production refers to everything that’s done before we touch software related to a project.
 It’s fact gathering, research, etc.

-1. Sales & Research – The sales process is one of the most intriguing steps to me (and the one I’m directly in charge of and I NEVER thought I would in any way be involved in sales).
+1. Sales & Research – The sales process is one of the most intriguing steps to me (and the one I’m directly in charge of, and I NEVER thought I would in any way be involved in sales).
 How do you get someone, or a company, to trust you?
 To spend their money with you?
-Our current average sales takes anywhere from 1-4 months from initial contact or connection to contract signing.
-During this phase we put a lot of research into what we’re proposing, be it just a site – or more.
-We look at keywords, methods of implementation – to present to our new clients the best range of services that will fit their particular situation.
+Our current average sales take anywhere from 1-4 months from initial contact or connection to contract signing.
+During this phase, we put a lot of research into what we’re proposing, be it just a site or more.
+We look at keywords and methods of implementation to present to our new clients the best range of services that will fit their particular situation.

-2. Client Launch Meeting – Once all of the sales details have been formalized, and a general outline of what to be provided is created (IE the contract) we bring our clients in for a launch meeting.
+2. Client Launch Meeting – Once all of the sales details have been formalized and a general outline of what is to be provided is created (i.e., the contract), we bring our clients in for a launch meeting.
 In the case of a website, we’ll re-review what was discussed during the sales process and dive deeper into specifics.
-We’ll then work with our clients over the coming days/months to completely flesh out our internal documentation that allows us to effectively execute a site (once approved) VERY quickly.
-This is most commonly the step where we discuss imagery, motifs, sitemaps, etc. with clients and help to guide them towards the site that works the best for their business and personal needs.
+We’ll then work with our clients over the coming days/months to completely flesh out the internal documentation that allows us to effectively execute a site (once approved) VERY quickly.
+This is most commonly the step where we discuss imagery, motifs, sitemaps, etc., with clients and help to guide them towards the site that works the best for their business and personal needs.

 Production Begins